terraref/data-paper/outline.md

 Currently we only generate FLIR GeoTIFF files because there are a number of outstanding issues with the calibration and quality of data from this sensor.

 - Image Deterioration mid-scan https://github.com/terraref/reference-data/issues/247
-  - this may be due to a single bad pixel with a value of 1 at x=343, y = 259
+  - this appears be due to a single bad pixel with a value of 1 at x=343, y = 259.
+The issue was intermittent and appeared to be related to high temperatures.
 - In order to produce useful plot level phenotypes: there needs to be a soil mask and the correct time of capture so that data can be aligned with air temperature https://github.com/terraref/reference-data/issues/284

 ### PS II {#ps2-qaqc}

+* light may not be sufficient to saturate photosystem
+* Flourescence response is a function of distance ($F~1/distance^2$) https://github.com/terraref/computing-pipeline/issues/216
+* How to subset image (use only brightest pixels?
+Correct for distance and leaf orientation?)

 ### Hyperspectral Cameras (VNIR and SWIR) {#vnir-swir-qaqc}

 ## Database constraints

 https://www.overleaf.com/project/5d41e787eb35bf4afc09152e